-Strategy #7: Use Your Body to Negotiate for You
+Use Your Body to Negotiate for You

 This is one of the most powerful negotiating tips I can give you.
 Prior to a negotiation, most people think about what they want to say, not how they want to say it.
-It’s crucial to think about your body language to ensure your verbal and nonverbal are aligned and are clearly and effectively communicating your message and desiress.
+It’s crucial to think about your body language to ensure your verbal and nonverbal are aligned and are clearly and effectively communicating your message and desires.

 If you’re negotiating job offers from multiple companies and are considering a few different salary negotiation strategies, sending purposeful body language cues is the best thing you can do for yourself.

 Here are some body language ideas to start with: